[webdev] Web Design Update: November 2, 2005

 By Jeremy Keith.

-"In many ways, it’s easier to make an Ajax enhancement degrade
+"In many ways, its easier to make an Ajax enhancement degrade

 gracefully (compared with non-Ajax JavaScript) because all of the